metablaster/WindowsFirewallRuleset/README.md

 ### Note

-- Loading rules into an empty GPO should be very fast, however loading into GPO which already contains rules will be significantly slower (depends on number of existing rules)
+- Loading rules into an empty GPO should be very fast, however loading into GPO which already contains rules will be significantly slower (depends on number of existing rules in GPO)

 - All errors and warnings will be saved to `Logs` directory, you can review these logs later if you whish to fix some problem, most warnings and even some errors can be safely ignored, in certain cases